jsaalfrank/Madagscar/Metadata/SCHISDIMA_METADATA.md

 ## The SCHISDIMA Metadata
-The Metadata was provided by Sarah Katharina Gruninger and is stored in an excel file
+The Metadata was provided by Sarah Katharina Gruninger (BNITM) and is stored in an excel file